-A great coffee shop is all about great coffee, yes?
+A great coffee shop experience is all about great coffee, yes?
 Well, yes and no. Of course, you want to be serving excellent beverages and tasty food, but how do you stand out from the crowd and make sure people choose your coffee shop over all the others?

 A great addition to your product and customer service quality is the DESIGN.

-At Esquires Coffee, we’ve spent years perfecting the layout, feel, and overall design of our quirky little coffee shops, and each one feels unique.
-Here, we share with you the importance of coffee shop design.
+At Esquires Coffee, we've spent years perfecting the layout, feel, and overall design of our quirky little coffee shops, and each one feels unique.
+Here, we share the importance of coffee shop design.

 There are plenty of fantastic reasons why you should consider how a coffee shop is going to look and feel.
 From the initial getting customers through the door to making them want to come back, customer experience and satisfaction are key.

 Let's start with the outside.
 The front of a coffee shop should attract customers, appeal to the right demographic and make them want to come in and sample your wonderful offerings.
 This means clean windows and doors, clear signage and a little flair.

 Esquires Coffee shops are often in interestingly-designed buildings with well-lit windows that show off the interior.
 Outside seating is always a winner as well.